code-423n4/2023-05-juicebox-findings/data/ravikiranweb3-Q.md

 a) On minting the token, JBXBuybackDelegate_Mint() event is emitted with project id only.
 It would be more appropriate to emit the amount if not beneficiary incase offchain was tracking the minting amounts.

+b) function redeemParams is not implemented.
+It is a dummy implementation.